 Additionally, member service credit may not be purchased or granted in any retirement system or pension plan administered by the state or any of its political subdivisions for any period of employment in public service authorized under the provisions of this article.
+However, TRS and NYCERS members, who are rehired after their retirement date and who elect to stop their pension, are allowed to become a member of the retirement system.
+Members who elect to stop their pension will no longer be considered retired.
+In this case, members must work five (5) or more years to affect their Final Average Salary.

 You must file for a waiver under sections 211 and/or 212 of the Retirement and Social Security Law.
 Please note there are earnings limitations under these circumstances.
 Consult your College Human Resources Office for further information.

 If you are age 65 or older, you are not required to file a 211/212 waiver.

-A) The Teachers' Retirement System of the City of New York (TRS) Type of Plan
+A) The Teachers' Retirement System of the City of New York (TRS):

+Type of Plans